palaa159/Docs/Tutorials/01-Cyton_Getting Started_Guide.md

 <img src="https://github.com/OpenBCI/Docs/blob/master/assets/images/PowerUpBoard.JPG?raw=true" width="70%">

 Make sure to move the small switch on the right side of the board from "OFF" to "PC".
 As soon as you do, you should see a blue LED turn on.
-If you don't, press the reset button just to the left of the switch.
+If you don't, press the reset (RST) button just to the left of the switch.
 If the LED still does not turn on, make sure you have full battery.
 If you're sure your batteries are fully charged, consult the [hardware section](http://openbci.com/index.php/forum/#/categories/hardware) of our Forum.

 **Note:** it's important to plug in your Dongle before you turn on your Cyton board.
 Sometimes, if the data stream seems broken, you may need to unplug your USB Dongle and power down your Cyton board.
 Make sure to plug your USB Dongle in first, then power up your board afterwards.